 The Department of Further and Higher Education, Research Innovation and Science (DFHERIS) has committed to the development of a more unified tertiary system to support a more coherent and complementary further and higher education system.
 The policy platform published in 20226 points to the need for clear pathways for learners, greater integration of the two systems and joined up learning and development opportunities.
 The establishment of the National Tertiary Office (NTO) was a significant development in Ireland's education landscape and is responsible for coordinating and supporting the development of policy in relation to further and higher education progression pathways for students.
-Working with the Higher Education Institutions and the education and training boards, the NTO is advancing a strategic approach to enhancing the pathways between the Further Education and Training and Higher Education Institutions and education and training boards will see students commence their third level experience in further education and complete it in a partner higher education institution.
+Working with the Higher Education Institutions and the education and training boards, the NTO is advancing a strategic approach to enhancing the pathways between the Further Education and Training and Higher Education sectors in several specific programme areas.
+These collaborations between Higher Education Institutions and education and training boards will see students commence their third level experience in further education and complete it in a partner higher education institution.